- Total $0.00

 Inclusions are clearly visible under 10x magnification which may have an effect on the diamond's transparency and brilliance.

 Of all the 4C’s, cut is undoubtedly the most important factor that determines diamond quality because it directly impacts its aesthetic appearance.
+You got that chic diamond ring and you want it to shine bright, right?
 Now, when we refer to cut, we’re not talking about its shape.
 Rather, it refers to how the various facets of the diamond are able to interact with light.
 In short, this rates how much the proportions, symmetry, and polish of a diamond contribute to its brilliance.

 A well-cut diamond is bright, full of fire, and has a sharp appearance.
 A poorly cut one looks dull.
 Reputable graders use different labels when creating their diamond grading scale.
 However, they typically all use the same factors - symmetry, polish, weight ratio, brightness, fire, and scintillation.
 Brightness refers to the white light reflected by the diamond.
 Fire refers to the flashes of color that is a result of the dispersion of light (similar to a prism).
 Scintillation is the sparkle and the pattern of light and dark areas that is caused when light is reflected within the diamond.